petersilva/drobo-utils/README.txt

 /dev/sdd 100% full - ['Red alert', 'Bad disk', 'No redundancy']
 %
 very scary, but my drobo is in bad shape right now... you should just get [] as a status, which means there is nothing wrong.
+If you get an error like it isn't detecting any drobos:

+No Drobo discovered, is one connected?

-To get all kinds of information on your drobo, try './drobom info' Once that is working, and assuming you have python-qt4 installed, try:
+Try to start up drobom from the root account. (sudo drobom..., or sudo bash, or su - ) To get all kinds of information on your drobo, try './drobom info' Once that is working, and assuming you have python-qt4 installed, try:

 	./droboview